aneto0/MARTe2/Docs/User/source/building/sources.rst

 For the sake of simplicity these instructions are shown for the CentOS distribution but should be easily adaptable to any other mainstream distribution.

-If you wish to integrate with Eclispe follow :doc:`these steps </contributing/development/environment/linux>`.
+If you wish to integrate with Eclipse follow :doc:`these steps </contributing/development/environment/linux>`.

 Instructions
 ~~~~~~~~~~~~